BSA Bantam: Bushman

 The off-road Bushman version was available as an export model, for Africa and Australia in particular, but 300 were sold in the UK.
 All UK Bushman models have the engine number prefix BB.
 The precursor to the Bushman was a stripped down D7 called a Bronc Buck.
 Bushman models proper were equipped with lights, high-level exhaust, side stand, and dualseat.
 There was a Pastoral model for commercial farming that had single saddle and carrier rack instead of a dualseat.
 The first Bushmans were derived from the D7, but they were made in far greater numbers as D10s, some D14/4s and ultimately the D175 / B175 Bushman.
 Various air filters were fitted to the Bushman models but all were mounted remotely from the carburettor behind the side panels where the battery was on road Bantams, Bushman models had direct lighting so dispensed with the battery.
 Most featured sump guard plates and the engine mounts are raised slightly to give the engine cases better clearance from rocks etc. Even by the mid-1970s the Bushman models were sought after by collectors and they are even more so today an amazing 49 years after BSA produced the last ones in 1971.

 D18

 BSA engineers were working on an upgrade to the Bantam, the D18, before financial troubles in 1971 led to a drastic reduction of the BSA model range.
 The D18 was intended to be an interim model before the introduction of a new range of two-strokes that were in development.
 The D18 had an alloy barrel and a new head with a central spark plug.
 A prototype was built before the project was cancelled.

+Bantam 350

+In October 2026, the current holders of the BSA marque, the BSA Company (which is owned by the Indian Mahindra Group), announced a new model, the BSA Bantam 350.
+This is a 4-stroke, 6-speed, single-cylinder, liquid-cooled, DOHC machine that produces 29 bhp @ 7750rpm.
+Weighing 185 kg, it has single disc brakes (front & rear), a tubular frame, and conventional front telescopic forks and twin rear-shock suspension.
+The 334cc engine is a Jawa unit, and the Bantam 350 shares many components with the Jawa 42 FJ.
+This bike has become a "best seller' in its category in Britain.